peteroupc/peteroupc.github.io/randomfunc.md

 Randomization is the core of **Monte Carlo sampling**.
 There are three main uses of Monte Carlo sampling: estimation, integration, and optimization.

-1. **Estimating expected values.** Monte Carlo sampling can help estimate the **expected value** (mean or average) of a sampling distribution, or of a _function_ of the samples in that process or distribution.
+1. **Estimating expected values.** Monte Carlo sampling can help estimate the **expected value** (mean or average) of a sampling distribution, or of a _function_ of the samples in that distribution.
 This function is called `EFUNC(x)` in this section, where `x` is one item taken from the sample.
 The simplest way to proceed is to take `n` samples, apply `EFUNC(x)` to each sample `x`, add the samples, and divide by `n` (see `MeanAndVariance` in the appendix).
 However, that procedure won't work for all distributions, since they may have an infinite expected value, and it also doesn't allow controlling for the estimate's error.

     Examples of `EFUNC` include: